danfate/unraid-check-mk-agent/README.md

 # Unraid Checkmk Agent plugin

-This is the repository for the check-mk Agent plugin.
+This is the repository for the Checkmk Agent plugin.

 ## Install in Unraid Checkmk Agent plugin with this urls